Everything I know about obstetric fistula, by Lucy Bloom

 OBSTETRIC FISTULA TREATMENT

 - Surgery is the only effective treatment for these injuries.
 For a skilled surgeon, a straightforward procedure for a fistula repair takes only an hour or so in theatre.
 A common hospital stay is about three weeks for recovery and physio.
 Some are complex injuries which require several operations.

-- The modern techniques for obstetric fistula surgery were perfected by Dr Catherine Hamlin AM and her late husband Dr Reginald Hamlin OBE.
+- The modern techniques for obstetric fistula surgery were perfected by the late Dr Catherine Hamlin AC and her late husband Dr Reginald Hamlin OBE.
 They based their early work in the 1960s on another doctor’s findings from the 1920s, most of which were perfected on patients before modern anaesthetics were developed.

 HOW CAN YOU HELP CONQUER OBSTETRIC FISTULA?

 I am often asked for my recommendations on the best charitable organisations to support when it comes to the erradication of obstetric fistula and maternity services to the poorest women in the world.
 My recommendation is to look at the countries who have the highest rates of this terrible injury, then look for reputable organisations who are working in those countries in a sustainable way.
 The best way to prevent obstetric fistula is to give women access to good maternity care.
 This means training midwives and equipping remote clinics AND equipping hospitals for life-saving caesarean sections.

-The most under resourced countries when it comes to women’s health and therefore the highest rates of obstetric fistula are listed here.
+The most under resourced countries when it comes to women’s health and therefore the highest rates of maternal death and obstetric fistula are listed here.
 I will add links to charities funding maternity care as I vet them.

 - Pakistan – Koohi Goth Hospital, Karachi

 - Tanzania – Dr Andrew Browning